 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 If you are detained or arrested, the South African authorities may not automatically notify the Australian Government.
-As soon as possible, you should request police or prison officials to notify the Australian High Commission in the Pretoria.
+As soon as possible, you should request police or prison officials notify the Australian High Commission in the Pretoria.

 Information for dual nationals